-A. COMPREHENSIVENESS OF STUDENT AND TEACHER RESOURCES
+A. COMPREHENSIVENESS OF PARENT, STUDENT AND TEACHER RESOURCES

 Resources must be complete enough to address the targeted learning outcomes without requiring the teacher to prepare additional teaching materials for the course.
-See Sections 1006.29(2); 1006.34(2)(b), Florida Statutes.
+See ss.
+1006.29(2) and 1006.34(2)(b), F.S.

-Materials should contain support for students in completing instructional activities and assessments and for teachers in implementing all of the instructional elements.
-A variety of components can accomplish this purpose.
-Typically, materials will include test items, study guides, outlines and strategies for teaching, media supplements, learning activities, and projects.
+Materials should contain support for students in completing instructional activities and assessments and for teachers in implementing all the instructional elements.
+Typically, materials will include test items, study guides, outlines and strategies for teaching, media supplements, learning activities and projects.

-The major components generally expected for student and teacher resources are listed below.
+The major components generally expected for parent, student and teacher resources are listed below.